Why Is Water So Important?

 Hygiene and bathing

 The first references to bathing are casual references in Genesis.
-We are told that people would wash their feet before entering a dwelling area after traveling or working outside.
+People would wash their feet before entering a dwelling area after traveling or working outside.
 Offering the water for this footbath was also considered an act of hospitality when welcoming travelers inside (Genesis 19:2; 24:32; 43:24).

 We find more specific references to bathing, washing, and keeping things clean when the children of Israel had been set free from slavery and were re-learning how to govern themselves in practical, healthy ways.

-Jesus even brings up bathing while discussing how it’s just as important to be inwardly clean to be outwardly clean (John 13:10).
+Jesus even brings up bathing while discussing how it’s just as important to be inwardly clean as it is to be outwardly clean (John 13:10).

-Another way water is discussed in the Bible is regarding baptism.
+Another way water is discussed in the Bible is in regard to baptism.

 Baptism by being immersed in water is a symbolic act of dying to your human self and being resurrected into a new, righteous self by the cleansing power of Jesus.